-If you’re looking to improve your yard in 2020 or you’ve already got “tree planting” on your spring landscape to-do list, there are important things to know to ensure the best life for your new trees.
+If you’re looking to improve your yard in 2020 or you’ve already got “spring tree planting” on your spring landscape to-do list, there are important things to know to ensure the best life for your new trees.
 Take a look at these tips for planting trees this spring season:

 Decide on Location Before Choosing a Tree